Emergent stability in complex network dynamics

 To observe this we return to our testing ground of Fig.\ \ref{TestingGround}, this time focusing on dynamic models that have multiple fixed-points.
-This includes Regulatory, Epidemic and Inhibitory, each of which exhibits on top of its \textit{active} state $\x_1$, in which all $x_i > 0$, an \textit{inactive} state $\x_0 = (0,\dots,0)^\top$, where all activities vanish (Population 1,2 also exhibit an inactive $\x_0$, however it is never stable, see Supplementary Section 3.3).
+This includes Regulatory, Epidemic and Inhibitory, each of which exhibits on top of its \textit{active} state $\x_1$, in which all $x_i > 0$, an \textit{inactive} state $\x_0 = (0,\dots,0)^\top$, where all activities vanish (Population 1,2 also exhibit an inactive $\x_0$, however it is never stable, see Supplementary Section 4.3).

-First, we simulated Regulatory 1 ($a = h = 1$) on an ER network, and varied the model's two parameters $\f,\g$.
-We find that when the average $\av \f$ is large or, alternatively, when $\g$ is small the system resides in $\x_0$, whereas in the opposite limit, it favors $\x_1$ (Fig.\ \ref{Emergent}c-e, diamonds).
-This is precisely the \textit{sensitive stability}, in which the system's fixed-point behavior is driven by its tunable parameters.
-Repeating the same experiment on our scale-free network SF1, we observe that $\x_1$ is sustained for a broader range of $\av f$ and $\g$, hence SF1 is comparably insensitive to these parameters (Fig.\ \ref{Emergent}d-f, triangles).
-This robustness is a direct outcome of our classifier:\ $\x_0$ has $\Omega_0 = (0,0,0,0)$, which in ({\ref{S_p}) predicts $S = \beta > 0$, while $\x_1$ has $\Omega_1 = (0,1,0,-2)$, and hence $S = -\beta < 0$.
-Therefore, on a large scale-free network $\x_0$ becomes asymptotically unstable, and the system is forced to reside in the asymptotically stable $\x_1$.
+First, we simulated Regulatory on an ER network, and varied the model's two parameters $f_i$, the individual node degradation rate, and $\g$, the global interaction strength.
+We find that when the average $\av f$ is large or, alternatively, when $\g$ is small the system resides in $\x_0$, whereas in the opposite limit, it favors $\x_1$ (Fig.\ \ref{Emergent}c-e, diamonds).
+This is precisely the \textit{sensitive stability}, in which the system's fixed-point behavior is driven by its microscopic parameters.
+Repeating the same experiment on our scale-free network SF1, we observe that $\x_1$ is sustained for a broader range of $\av f$ and $\g$, hence SF1 is comparably insensitive to changes in these parameters (Fig.\ \ref{Emergent}d-f, triangles).
+This robustness is a direct outcome of our classifier:\ $\x_0$ has $\Omega_0 = (0,0,0,0)$, which in ({\ref{S}) predicts $S = \beta > 0$, while $\x_1$ has $\Omega_1 = (0,0,0,-2)$, and hence $S = -\beta < 0$.
+Therefore, on a large ($N \to \infty$) scale-free ($\beta > 0$) network, $\x_0$ becomes asymptotically unstable, and the system is forced to reside in the asymptotically stable $\x_1$.